 Dues: Membership is united with ACTE and costs $80; $31 for retirees

 FLENJ represents world language teachers (kindergarten through college).
 It advances and promotes the teaching of world languages, literatures and cultures.

 FLENJ offers professional development workshops as well as statewide meetings in the spring on topics of current interest to the profession and latest developments in methodology, materials and technology.
 It also offers mini grants for teachers, a student video contest, an education abroad program scholarship, teacher and student awards as well as senior scholarships.

 Dues: $30/year ($50/two years); $10 for student members; $5 for retirees.

 N.J.
 Chapters of the American Assn. of Teachers of Spanish and Portuguese (NJAATSP)

-NJAATSP is composed of AATSP members who live and/or teach in New Jersey.
-It promotes the teaching of Spanish and Portuguese languages as well as culture and literature at all educational levels.
-NJAATSP offers professional support to its members through workshops, seminars, and its website (www.njaatsp.org).
-It also coordinates the National Spanish Examination and Honor Societies for middle and high school students in our state and holds an annual Spanish Essay Contest for high school seniors.
-Dues: $65 a year for both national and state membership; $45 for first-year members; and $25 for students.
-Members receive Hispania, the official journal of AATSP, published four times a year.
-For more information, contact Jay Duhl, 26 Graphic Blvd., Bergenfield, NJ 07621; 973-263-7001, ext.
-3359; fax 201-501-0045; email@example.com.
+NJAATSP promotes the teaching of Spanish and Portuguese languages, culture and literature at all educational levels.
+It offers workshops and seminars, coordinates the National Spanish Examination and Honor Societies for middle and high school students, and holds an annual Spanish Essay Contest for high school seniors.
+Many student and teacher scholarships are available.
+Members receive Hispania, the official journal of AATSP, four times a year.